 Staying physically active can help prevent heart disease.
 This is because physical activity improves blood circulation and reduces the levels of low-density lipoprotein cholesterol in your blood.
-You must spend at least 10-20 minutes each day performing moderate to high-intensity aerobic activity.
+Spending at least 10-20 minutes each day on a morning or evening walk or performing moderate to high-intensity health exercises can benefit your heart health.
 This will also help manage high blood pressure and diabetes as well.

 4. Lose The Excess Weight